Academic Program Review - UTDPP1013

 Reviews will be conducted as follows:

-The Provost will provide the Review Team a detailed charge, along with the unit's self-study document.
-The Office of the Provost will issue the visit schedule, oversee the visit arrangements for the Review Team (transportation, housing, meals, reimbursement, etc.) and serve as liaison between the Review Team and the unit being reviewed).
+The Provost will provide the Review Team a written charge, along with the unit's self-study document.
+The Office of the Provost will issue the visit schedule, oversee the visit arrangements for the Review Team (transportation, housing, meals, reimbursement, etc.) and serve as liaison between the Review Team and the program being reviewed).

-Before the campus visit, the Review Team will familiarize itself with the unit's self-study, and with the Provosts charge.
-During the visit, it will consult with members of the unit's faculty, students, and staff and inspect facilities.
+Before the campus visit, the Review Team will familiarize itself with the degree program's self-study, and with the Provosts charge.
+During the visit, it will consult with members of the degree program's faculty, students, and staff and inspect facilities.
 It may request additional information beyond that provided in the self-study.
 Adequate time will be allowed in the latter part of the visit for the Review Team to deliberate in private and reach its conclusions.

-At the beginning of the visit, the Review Team will have an introductory interview with the Provost.
+At the beginning of the visit, the Review Team will have an introductory meeting and orientation hosted by the Provost's Office.
 Before leaving the campus, the Review Team will hold two exit interviews.
-In the first, held with the Program Review Committee and the unit's faculty and administration, the Review Team will provide its preliminary assessment of the goals, plans, staffing, resources, existing and potential strengths, etc., of the unit, and those areas needing improvement.
-In the second, held with the Provost, the President and other appropriate senior administrators, the Review Team will summarize its immediate impressions and provide a forecast of its eventual written report.
+In the first, held with the Program Review Committee and the degree program's faculty and administration, the Review Team will provide its preliminary assessment of the goals, plans, staffing, resources, existing and potential strengths, etc., of the degree program, and those areas needing improvement.
+In the second, held with the Provost, and other appropriate central administrators, the Review Team will summarize its immediate impressions and provide a forecast of its eventual written report.
 Then, within one month of the campus visit, the Chair of the Review Team will provide a complete written report on the Review Team's conclusions to the Provost.

-In the years between reviews of the unit, this record of the Program Review will be pertinent to decisions on budget, staffing, curricular and degree changes, and allocation of special resources.
+In the years between reviews of the degree program, this record of the Program Review will be pertinent to decisions on budget, staffing, curricular and degree changes, and allocation of special resources.

 - Editorial Amendments: February 2, 1998